chenxingqiang/secret-learn/doc/developers/contributing.rst

   cd asv_benchmarks

-The benchmark suite is configured to run against your local clone of jax-sklearn.
+The benchmark suite is configured to run against your local clone of secret-learn.
 Make sure it is up to date:

 .. prompt:: bash

   git fetch upstream

-In the benchmark suite, the benchmarks are organized following the same structure as jax-sklearn.
+In the benchmark suite, the benchmarks are organized following the same structure as secret-learn.
 For example, you can compare the performance of a specific estimator between ``upstream/main`` and the branch you are working on:

 .. prompt:: bash